NapkinVisual/Napkin-Visual/docs/api-reference/reducers/vis-state.md

 ## visStateUpdaters

 Updaters for `visState` reducer.
-Can be used in your root reducer to directly modify kepler.gl's state.
+Can be used in your root reducer to directly modify the state.
 Read more about [Using updaters][67]

 **Examples**